Skoda Enyaq iV review

 |Enyaq iV 80x||303 miles||12hrs 45mins (0-100%, 7.4kW)||33mins (10-80%, 135kW)|

-Skoda sits under the wider Volkswagen Group umbrella, which also includes brands like SEAT, Audi and Bentley.
-For years, therefore, the Czech company has been offering practical, family-friendly versions of VW favourites like the Polo and Golf – as well as bigger models like the Tiguan and Passat.
+Skoda sits under the VW Group umbrella, which also includes SEAT, Audi and Bentley.
+For years, therefore, the Czech company has been offering practical, family-friendly versions of Volkswagen favourites like the Polo and Golf – as well as bigger models like the Tiguan and Passat.

 And if you thought that was going to change with the move to electric, think again.
 The Skoda Enyaq iV is built from many of the same parts as the Volkswagen ID.4 – it sits on the same basic mechanical platform and uses the same batteries and electric motors.

 The way the Enyaq iV has been styled cleverly marries Skoda’s traditional design cues with a more modern and futuristic look.
 Being an SUV allows for quite extraordinary space advantages inside, while also giving the car that important purposeful stance on the outside.

 In profile, it looks lower and more squat than you might expect, with much of the visual weight sitting lower than on the petrol and diesel Kodiaq SUV.
 The tall rear end again works wonders for practicality and visibility on the move; the boot lid is plastered with big, bold Skoda lettering.
 The interior feels really well built, and depending on your choice of model, is available with a selection of sustainable, eco-friendly materials.
 As mentioned, there’s loads of room inside – whichever of the five seats you’re sat in.